chetanbg1/cbgwork1/README.md

-	the broad goal of solid principles is to reduce dependencies so that engineers can change one area  in software without affecting others intended to make designs easier to understand, maintain. and extend helps to avoid issues and to build adaptive, effective and agile software lead to better code readability, maintainability, design patterns, testability
+	the broad goal of solid principles is to reduce dependencies so that engineers can change one area  in software without affecting others intended to make designs easier to understand, maintain. and extend helps to avoid issues and to build adaptive, effective and agile software lead to better code readability, maintainability,  patterns, testability

     S - sinle responsibility
     	one class should have one and only one responsibility